jibonaronno/CBtesterA/README.md

-# Timer Triggered ADC-DMA at 10 - 20 Kilo Sample Per Second for audio
+# Timer Triggered ADC-DMA at 10 - 20 Kilo Sample Per Second for audio.
+Modified for CBTester signal generation.
 BlackPill.
 STM32F401CCU6 Development Board.
 <img alt="NO IMAGE" src="blackpill.png"><br><br>
 Here we use Timer2 EVENT TRIGGER output to trigger the ADC start conversion at a regular interval.